istio/bots/policybot/README.md

 - The various credentials used by the bot are set via environment variables specified within the Google Cloud Run UI.

-- TBD.
-The bot'ss configuration is maintained in the file `policybot/policybot.yaml` in the <https://github.com/istio/test-infra> repo.
+- TBD: The bot'ss configuration is maintained in the file `policybot/policybot.yaml` in the <https://github.com/istio/test-infra> repo.
 Changes pushed to this file are automatically picked up by the bot.

+## Credentials and secrets

+The bot needs a bunch of credentials to operate.
+As explained above, these credentials are supplied to the bot via environment variables or command-line flags.
+If you're a Googler, you can get access to the credentials at `go/valentine`.